FlamingRanger/Aapda-Saarthi/README.md

 FASTER & BETTER DISASTER RESPONSE
 ```

-AapdaSetu is not just a disaster map.
+AapdaSaarthi is not just a disaster map.

 It is a **coordination layer between information and action**.